xavierbrt/xavierbrt.github.io/_posts/2020-02-11-mislead-neural-network.markdown

 ![png]({{site.baseurl}}/assets/img/output_23_4.png)

-The face looks less damaged and more naturalwith this new filter.
+The face looks less damaged and more natural with this new filter.

 # III- Check that the model is misleaded